Scrutiny of Foreign Subsidies in Europe

 If not in place already, companies now need to quickly design and implement systems for the collection of group-wide information relating to relevant contracts, grants of exclusive rights, tax incentives, etc. on a global basis.
 Given that information going back three calendar years is required, it is not advisable to wait until considering a notifiable transaction or tender.

-Detailed data on FFCs will not only be required to assess whether or not the obligation to notify transactions and public tenders is applicable.
+Detailed data on FFCs is not only required to assess whether or not the obligation to notify transactions and public tenders is applicable.
 It will also be needed if the EC requests notification of a transaction or public tender below the thresholds or it launches an ex officio investigation (a step we would expect to be preceded by a burdensome request for information or a surprise inspection).

 The design of any internal data gathering system should minimize the burden on company business, legal and compliance teams, including by leveraging existing contract management systems, grant tracking and other financial systems.
 One approach would be to develop a template with basic information that automatically pulls in relevant information already available in existing systems before sending the partially populated template to relevant business, financial and legal teams for completion.
-Template population could be achieved in many cases by developing queries for existing databases, and populating a new database with the input from the various sources.
+Template population could be achieved in many cases by developing queries for existing databases and populating a new database with the input from the various sources.